 The sweet flavours of strawberry combined with the tartness of the rhubarb go together like chocolate and hazelnut!
-Basically they are two flavours worth pairing together.
+Basically, they are two flavours worth pairing together.
 Trust me!
-Another small batch recipe aimed to help those in low number households during this lockdown.
-It’s the 8th in my Small Batch Series and one of my personal favourites.
-Maybe I say that because of my love for rhubarb, or its just because I love the ease in making them.
+Another small batch recipe aimed to help those in a low number households during this lockdown.
+It’s the 8th in my Small Batch Series and one of my favourites.
+Maybe I say that because of my love for rhubarb, or it's just because I love the ease of making them.

 For the base:

 - Flour: the base ingredient for the crumble base and topping

 - Golden Sugar: I use golden sugar, but by all means, sub with white sugar or light/dark brown sugar.
 The darker the sugar you use, the depth of flavour in the topping will deepen.

 - Old Fashioned Oats: provide a beautiful texture, particularly to the topping